Hazard Perception Test tips: all you need to know to pass

 DVSA Hazard Perception Test tips for learner drivers, and what to expect when you take the test

-Learning to spot any potential hazards while behind the wheel is a critical factor when it comes to driving safely, and it’s definitely something that improves with experience on the road.
+Learning to spot any potential hazards while behind the wheel is a critical factor when it comes to driving safely, and it is definitely something that improves the more experience you have on the road.
 The best drivers are constantly scanning for situations which could result in an accident and adjusting their speed and position to ensure they can react in time.

 In fact, there are plenty of advanced driver training schemes out there that focus on the subject of hazard perception, as being aware of the potential dangers unfolding around you is a potential lifesaver.
 Police drivers wanting to get the highest qualifications actually have to give a spoken commentary of the hazards they spot when they are driving with an instructor.

 The government knows hazard perception is a crucial part of road safety, which is why the video-based Hazard Perception Test has been a significant element of the Driving and Vehicle Standards Agency’s (DVSA) Driving Theory Test since 2002.
 Your Hazard Perception scores must reach a certain standard, or you’ll fail the theory test even if you’ve been able to answer all of the Q&A section correctly.
 That means it’s vital that you’re prepared for the test, and know what to expect before you turn up for your Theory Test booking.